-In this revision, the public consultation requirements are again restricted to the Airports Independent Consultative Committee.
+In this revision, the public consultation requirements were again restricted to the Airports Independent Consultative Committee.
+This is discussed in Appendix 6.

 9. Performance Against Noise Reduction Commitments

 With the adoption of the comprehensive noise control programme set out in the Airport's Section 106 Agreement, and in response to consultation on our Noise Action Plan, we have in place a locally determined and robust system of noise control.
 Departing aircraft are routed away from built up areas, landing aircraft are operated sensitively, including the use of the continuous descent approach technique, wherever it is possible and, in recognition of local circumstances, specific controls are applied to training and circuiting aircraft.